bseverns/seedBox/tests/native_golden/README.md

 1. `tests/native_golden/test_main.cpp` still prints the 1-second 110 Hz drone to
-   `build/fixtures/drone-intro.wav`, but it also forges a sampler chord stack, a resonator tail collage, a quadraphonic mixdown, and deterministic Euclid/Burst debug logs.
-The new WAVs (`sampler-grains.wav`, `resonator-tail.wav`, `quad-bus.wav`, `burst-cluster.wav`) and logs (`euclid-mask.txt`, `burst-cluster-control.txt`, `reseed-log.json`) live beside the original drone so reviewers can audition or diff each engine in isolation.
+   `build/fixtures/drone-intro.wav`, but it also forges a sampler chord stack, a resonator tail collage, a quadraphonic mixdown, the surround-bus spin, and deterministic Euclid/Burst debug logs.
+The fresh WAVs (`sampler-grains.wav`, `resonator-tail.wav`, `euclid-mask.wav`, `quad-bus.wav`, `surround-bus.wav`, `burst-cluster.wav`) and matching ledgers (`euclid-mask-control.txt`, `quad-bus-control.txt`, `surround-bus-control.txt`, `burst-cluster-control.txt`, `reseed-log.json`) live beside the original drone so reviewers can audition or diff each engine in isolation.
 PlatformIO now injects the absolute repo path as `SEEDBOX_PROJECT_ROOT_HINT`, the harness honors a `SEEDBOX_PROJECT_ROOT` override when you need to aim somewhere bespoke, and it still walks up to the nearest `platformio.ini` for safety.
 The fixtures land in `<repo>/build/fixtures` even though PlatformIO executes the binary from `.pio/build/*/test`.
 2. `golden::hash_pcm16` handles the PCM renders while a tiny FNV-1a byte helper fingerprints the log files.
 Both mirror `scripts/compute_golden_hashes.py` so the manifest hashes match what the test harness expects.